Reports of oil tanker 'explosion' in Gulf of Oman

-Two oil tankers in the Gulf of Oman, near the strategic Strait of Hormuz, were reportedly attacked on Thursday, the US Navy said, amid heightened tensions between Washington and Tehran and a high-stakes visit by the Japanese prime minister to Iran.
+Two oil tankers near the strategic Strait of Hormuz were reportedly attacked on Thursday, an assault that left one ablaze and adrift as sailors were evacuated from both vessels and the US Navy rushed to assist amid heightened tensions between Washington and Tehran.

-Twenty-one sailors were evacuated from the Kokuka Courageous while the MT Front Altair was on fire and adrift, according to reports.
-Its crew of 23 were safe.
+One of the tankers carried oil bound for Japan, whose Prime Minister Shinzo Abe was wrapping up a high-stakes visit in Tehran that sought to ease tensions between Iran and the United States.

-Benchmark Brent crude spiked 4 per cent in trading following the reported attack, to over US$62 a barrel, according to early market figures Thursday.
+Benchmark Brent crude spiked at one point by as much 4 per cent in trading following the reported attack, to over US$62 a barrel, highlighting how crucial the area remains to global energy supplies.
+A third of all oil traded by sea passes through the strait, which is the narrow mouth of the Persian Gulf.

 The latest incident comes after the US alleged that Iran used mines to attack four oil tankers off the nearby Emirati port of Fujairah last month.
 Iran has denied being involved, but it comes as Iranian-backed rebels in Yemen also have launched missile and drone attacks on Saudi Arabia.